brimdata/zed/cmd/zar/README.md

 ```
 zar find -z -x custom2 216.58.193.206 | zq -f text "sum(resp_bytes)" -
 ```
-While you can't "wild card" the primary key when doing a search, remember everything is a zng file, so you an do a brute-force search on the indexes, e.g., to look aggregate across the secondary keys.
-Let's say we wanted a count of all bytes received by 10.47.6.173 as the originator.
-We could build a different custom index to track that, or we could just scan the custom2 index using brute force:
+Note that you can't "wild card" the primary key when doing a search via "zar find" because the index is sorted by primary key first, then secondary key, and so forth, and efficient lookups are carried out by traversing the b-tree index structure of these sorted keys.
+But remember, everything is a zng file, so you can do a brute-force search on the base-layer of the index, e.g., to look for all the instances of a value in the secondary key position (ignoring the primary key) by using "zar zq" instead of "zar find".

+So, let's say we wanted
+a count of all bytes received by 10.47.6.173 as the originator, which is the secondary key.
+While we could build a different custom index where id.orig_h is the primary key, we could also just scan the custom2 index using brute force:
 ```
 zar zq id.orig_h=10.47.6.173 custom2.zng | zq -f text "sum(resp_bytes)" -
 ```